 This may pose a problem for some since you can’t have the goods delivered at your workplace or in front of your garage.
 Your club needs to have a secure drop-off location, and a person should be present to accept the items and verify that everything was delivered.
-There can be delivery mistakes or out of stock items and you need to check that your delivery matches the order list.
+There can be delivery mistakes or out-of-stock items and you need to check that your delivery matches the order list.

-Think about the location having the proper storage space since such location may need to have refrigeration storage space.
+Think about the location having the proper storage space since such a location may need to have refrigeration storage space.
 Without it, your ordering options will be limited.

 The location where the items are delivered and stored should be acknowledged by all members since they will have to pick up the goods.
 Some may choose to implement a distribution route, but the bigger the club, the harder it will be to deliver the goods.
-To be on the safe side, everyone should be responsible for picking up their foods.
+To be on the safe side, everyone should be responsible for picking up their food.

 Distributing the good

 Since the aim of a food-buying club is to get quality food at low prices, there will be the need to split the large quantities based on everyone’s needs.
-This requires having a few volunteers to open the bags, weigh the quantities, package, and label the content based on what everyone ordered.
+This requires having a few volunteers open the bags, weigh the quantities, package, and label the content based on what everyone ordered.